Softwire/LochNessBuilder/README.md

 * `Build(n)` method is now Eager, returning the result in a `List`, rather than a Lazy `IEnumerable`.

 The broad changes to the API were to avoid reliance on Type-based differences in method overload, thereby adding clarity and allowing for more possible behaviours, improving discoverability of the available options.

+Additionally, extended .NET version support all the way back to Framework 4.0.
+All versions of .NET Core and .NET Standard were already supported, as was .NET 5

 ### Migration via v3.0-alpha, or v2.0.0